joejknowles/CV/README.md

 #### Makers Academy (February to June 2015)

-- Showed my driven nature by working many hours on evenings and weekends on top of core course time
-- Completed all challenges to above specification long before deadlines
+This course culminated in designing a fully functional 'garden sharing' web app in just two weeks to match the needs of a real client, as part of a small team of developers.
+During the course I showed my driven nature by working many hours on evenings and weekends on top of core course time and completing all challenges above specification long before deadlines.

 #### University of York

-- Biology BSc
+- Biology BSc 2:1 (2010 - 2015)
-- 2:1
+  - Mainly focussing on genetics and molecular biomedicine
+  - Completed a final project involving computational analysis of DNA
-- Learnt Spanish from nothing to conversational proficiency during final year
+  - Completed a Spanish elective during my final year, went from nothing to conversational proficiency in less than a year

 #### ABRSM

-- Piano
-- Grade 8
+- Piano Grade 8

 ## Experience